ukadavid/DipoleDIAMOND-Chatbot-Assistant/Processflow.md

 17. Bot handles each selected action and responds accordingly.

 18. The conversation ends when the contact centre agent finishes using the bot or explicitly ends the conversation.

+19. Bot displays a farewell message: "Thank you for using dipoleDIAMOND CC Assistant.
+Goodbye."

+20. Bot ends the conversation.

+21. Bot is closed.

+22. Bot is relaunched and the process repeats from step 1.